heoelri/adopac/labs/lab1/lab1.md

 In our next step, we now want to add some more dynamic to our pipeline, to achieve this we start working with variables.

-> **What is a variable?** <br>Variables give you a convenient way to get key bits of data into various parts of the pipeline.
+> **What is a variable?**
+> Variables give you a convenient way to get key bits of data into various parts of the pipeline.
 As the name suggests, the value of a variable may change from run to run or job to job of your pipeline.
 Almost any place where a pipeline requires a text string or a number, you can use a variable instead of hard-coding a value.
-The system will replace the variable with its current value during the pipeline's execution.<br>
+The system will replace the variable with its current value during the pipeline's execution.
->Goto [docs.microsoft.com](https://docs.microsoft.com/azure/devops/pipelines/process/variables) to learn more.
+> Goto [docs.microsoft.com](https://docs.microsoft.com/azure/devops/pipelines/process/variables) to learn more.

 There are several ways to store and call variables.
 We're starting with a very simple way.
 We store our variable in our pipeline.